anhkvu/data-analytics/cyclistic-bikeshare-trends/README.md

 ***

-**Disclaimer**: This work draws extensively on materials from the Google Business Intelligence Certificate program.
-The approach presented here reflects my interpretation and perspective.
+**Disclaimer**: This work draws extensively on materials from the **Google Business Intelligence Certificate program**.
+The work presented here reflects my interpretation and approach.

+***

+# Background / Project Overview
+Cyclistic’s Customer Growth Team is preparing a business plan for next year.
+The objective is to understand how customers use Cyclistic bikes, with a priority on identifying demand across station locations.
+A BI dashboard will summarize millions of trip records, helping the team make informed decisions about where to expand stations and how to optimize operations.

+## Key Business Questions Addressed